The bug report

 manager_district is correct but the handler is

-manager scope.
+resource scope.
 One-line fix in the handler.

 Total tool calls: 4-5.
 Total tokens of context: roughly 1,200.
 Compare to the vanilla path: 12,000+ tokens before any hypothesis.